safing/docs/portmaster/architecture/core-service/secure-dns/index.md

 Operating Systems and other software such as browsers use special domains to determine whether they are online and to check whether they are being kept captive by a portal, such as a welcome page on a public WiFi network.

 In order to guarantee that these work properly, the Portmaster always sends them to the DNS Servers of the System or Network.
-Queries for these special domains also ignore {% include setting/ref.html key="dns/noAssignedNameservers" %} and {% include setting/ref.html key="dns/noInsecureProtocols" %}.
+Queries for these special domains also {% include setting/ref.html key="dns/noAssignedNameservers" %} and {% include setting/ref.html key="dns/noInsecureProtocols" %}.

 The connectivity domains the Portmaster knows about are:
 {% include setting/annotation-domainlist.html key="self:detail:connectivityDomains" %}

 ###### Search Scopes

 Some networks use an internal domain name for addressing devices in them.
 These search domains are configured per DNS Server.
-If the Portmaster detects a query for a domain that is part of such a search domain, it will prioritize DNS Servers that advertise a matching search domain.
+The Portmaster prioritizes such DNS Servers for matching queries.

 The Portmaster will not respect search domains that go higher than the public suffix - eg. a `.com` search scope will not be taken into account.

 The domain scopes affected by this horizon are dependent on the current network environment.
 Also, DNS Server selection by this horizon is not final, the selection continues.
+Common Search Scopes include ".home" or ".lan"

 ###### Multicast Domains

-There are certain domain names that by definition should be resolved not by a DNS Server, but all devices on the network should be queried at once by using a multicast request.
-If that does not result in an answer, the Portmaster will also try DNS Servers on the LAN and System/Network assigned ones.
+There are certain domain names that by definition should not be resolved by a DNS Server, but all devices on the network should be queried at once by using a multicast request.
+If that does not result in an answer, the Portmaster will also try DNS Servers on the LAN and DNS Servers assigned by the System/Network.

 This horizon affects the following domain scopes:
 {% include setting/annotation-domainlist.html key="self:detail:multicastDomains" scope=true %}

 ###### Private and Special Use Domains

 Another set of domains are set aside to be used in private networks.
-The Portmaster queries DNS Servers on the LAN and System/Network assigned ones for these.
+The Portmaster queries DNS Servers on the LAN and on DNS Servers assigned by the System/Network.

 This horizon affects the following domain scopes:
 {% include setting/annotation-domainlist.html key="self:detail:specialUseDomains" scope=true %}